brave/web-discovery-project/modules/web-discovery-project/sources/README.md

 Brave needs data to power is privacy search.
 This data, provided by Brave users, is collected in a very different way than typical data collection.
 We want to depart from the current standard model, where users must trust that the company collecting the data will not misuse it, ever, in any circumstance.
 We do not want users to have no other choice but to trust us.
 There are many ways a trust model can fail.
 Hackers can steal data.
 Governments can issue subpoenas, or get direct access to the data.
 Unethical employees can dig into the data for personal interests.
 Companies can go bankrupt and the data auctioned to the highest bidder.
 Finally, companies can unilaterally decide to change their privacy policies.

 In the trust model, which is the industry standard, the user has very little control and protection comes only from privacy policy and enforcing bodies.
-We believe we must do better, if only for selfish reasons becasue we use our own products, and consequently, our own data is collected.
+We believe we must do better, if only for selfish reasons because we use our own products, and consequently, our own data is collected.
 We are not comfortable with only a promise based on Terms of Service and Privacy Policy agreements.
 It is not enough for us, and should not be enough for our users either.
 As someone once said, if you do not like reality, feel free to change it.
 The Web Discovery Project is our proposal for a more responsible and less invasive data collection.

 ## Fundamentals